 3.1 Organic Amendments and Composting

 Organic amendments are the bedrock of sustainable soil health management in horticultural systems globally.
 Farmyard manure (FYM) is recommended at the rate of 20–25 t ha⁻¹ as it contains a balanced range of macro- and micronutrients, besides increasing soil organic carbon, water holding capacity and microbial activity.
 Eisenia fetida and Eudrilus eugeniae are example of earthworm species used in vermicomposting, a process through which such horticultural waste is converted into highly nutritious vermicompost with 1.5–2.5% nitrogen, 0.8–1.2% phosphorus and 1.0–1.5% potassium [32].
-In a study conducted at Tamil Nadu Agricultural University, it was observed that application of vermicompost @ 5 t ha⁻¹ along with maintaining 50% recommended dose of fertilisers led to increased yield in tomato (Solanum lycopersicum L.) which recorded an increase of 28%, and also enhanced soil organic carbon by 0.6% over three cropping seasons when compared with conventional approaches.
+In a study conducted at Tamil Nadu Agricultural University, it was observed that application of vermicompost @ 5 t ha⁻¹ along with maintaining 50% recommended dose of fertilizers led to increased yield in tomato (Solanum lycopersicum L.) which recorded an increase of 28%, and also enhanced soil organic carbon by 0.6% over three cropping seasons when compared with conventional approaches.

 Composting systems have evolved considerably in response to the various waste streams produced by horticultural production.
 Aerobic composting, windrow composting, in-vessel composting and the NADEP method all have unique advantages depending on feedstock characteristics, operation scale & climatic conditions.
-The rapid composting method devised at the Indian Agricultural Research Institute (IARI) decomposes household waste within 30 days by optimising carbon-to-nitrogen ratios, moisture content, and periodic turning to yield mature compost containing nitrogen above 1.8% content.
+The rapid composting method devised at the Indian Agricultural Research Institute (IARI) decomposes household waste within 30 days by optimizing carbon-to-nitrogen ratios, moisture content, and periodic turning to yield mature compost containing nitrogen above 1.8% content.
 Beyond their direct nutritional contributions, these organic inputs significantly bolster rhizosphere microbial communities, which facilitate critical processes such as nitrogen fixation, nutrient solubilization, and the suppression of soil-borne pathogens (Abraham et al., 2025; Ray et al., 2022).

 Table 2: Composting Methods for Horticultural Waste Recycling